 (a) Financial aid offices at participating institutions will need to determine students eligible for OCOG by accessing the eligibility query available on the HEI system.

-(b) An institution shall submit other information requested by the office of financial aid of the chancellor to assist in determining eligibility.
+(b) An institution shall submit other information requested by the chancellor's staff to assist in determining eligibility.

 (G) Post award guidance

 (1) Transferring a grant